kubermatic/docs/content/kubermatic/v2.20/installation/install_kkp_EE_on_AWS/add_seed_cluster_ee_on_aws/_index.en.md

 +++
-title = "Install Kubermatic Kubernetes Platform (KKP) EE on AWS" description = "This document describes how a new seed cluster can be added to an existing KKP (Enterprise Edition) master cluster" date =  2022-06-20T00:59:54+05:00 title_tag = "Add new seed cluster to existing KKP master cluster on AWS"
+title = "Add Seed Cluster for EE on AWS" description = "This document describes how a new seed cluster can be added to an existing KKP (Enterprise Edition) master cluster" date =  2022-06-20T00:59:54+05:00 title_tag = "Add new seed cluster to existing KKP master cluster on AWS"